TelemetryHarbor/harbor-docs/docs/getting-started/quick-start.md

 ---
 sidebar_position: 1
 title: Quick Start Guide
-description: Get started with Telemetry Harbor in minutes.
+description: Get started with Harbor Scale in minutes.
 Create an account, set up a harbor, send data, and visualize.
 ---

 # Quick Start Guide

-This guide will help you get up and running with Telemetry Harbor quickly.
+This guide will help you get up and running with Harbor Scale quickly.
 Follow these steps to create your account, set up a harbor, send your first data point, and visualize it in Grafana.

 ## 1. Create an Account

-1. Visit [Telemetry Harbor's website](https://www.harborscale.com) and click on "Sign Up".
+1. Visit [Harbor Scale's website](https://www.harborscale.com) and click on "Sign Up".
 2. Fill in your details and submit the registration form.
 3. Check your email for a verification link and click it to verify your account.

 ## 2. Create a Harbor

-1. Log in to your Telemetry Harbor dashboard.
+1. Log in to your Harbor Scale dashboard.
 2. Click on "Create New Harbor" and select **General** for the type and **Free** for the specs.
 3. Once created, you can view the Harbor Details.